 - Spend more than just a day in Santa Barbara – If you are traveling the California Coast, don’t treat Santa Barbara just as a pit stop.
 Spend a few days in the city to appreciate its culture and enjoy the outdoors

 - Take advantage of free things – Although it is a pricey place, there are still plenty of FREE things to do in Santa Barbara.
-From walking around downtown to visiting historic landmarks like mission Santa Barbara, to hitting the trails, you don’t have to break your bank to afford a trip to to Santa Barbara
+From walking around downtown to visiting historic landmarks like mission Santa Barbara, to hitting the trails, you don’t have to break your bank to afford a weekend in Santa Barbara

 Best things to do in Santa Barbara: Final word

 There are so many reasons to spend a weekend in Santa Barbara (and possibly, even longer)!

 The city boasts perfect weather year-round and you will never run out of things to do, whether you are into culture, spending time outdoors or fine dining.